bhammy27/Excel_Analysis/README.md

       - Drafting or acquiring as many players with above average scores or greater will guarantee success!
   # Pivot Table Analysis
-  Utilizing pivot tables provides better understanding on how each player earns Fantasy Points I created a pivot table to display the fantasy point breakdown for each player by scoring category using these calculations.
+  Utilizing pivot tables provides better understanding on how each player earns Fantasy Points I created a pivot table to display the fantasy point breakdown for each player by scoring category using these calculations

 ![Screenshot (124)](https://github.com/bhammy27/Excel_Analysis/assets/154477061/7ad1f2f6-66f0-4c85-81df-3b0db5df0691)